troykershaw/RpgFsharpWorkshop/slides/index.md

 	let shield = { Protection = 5; Durability = 500 }

 <aside class="notes">
-Armed with your sword and shield you race back to see the King.
+Armed with your sword and shield, you set off to find the King.
-Then all of a sudden you start feeling dizzy and everything goes black
+All of a sudden, you feel strangely dizzy.
+Then everything goes black.
 </aside>

 ***

 <aside class="notes">
-You wake up to find yourself in a prison.
-Outside the bars you see some of the people you were competing with in the hackathon.
+You wake up to find yourself imprisoned in some sort of cell.
+On the other side of the bars you spy a handful of your hackathon competitors.

-"Oh, you're awake" one of them remarks.
-"You were getting to close.
-We had to put a stop to you, so you'll have to stay here while we rescue the princess."
+"Welcome back" one of them sneers.
+"I'm afraid you were getting too close.
+We had no choice but to stop you.
+Enjoy yourself here and please excuse us - we're off to rescue the Princess!"

-They all leave.
+And with that, they leave.

-You look around the room and see the keypad to unlock the cell.
+You look around and see a keypad mounted on a wall just oustide the cell door.
+The keypad appears to unlock the cell.
 You can just reach it.
 </aside>

 ***